Day of the Dead Celebrated in Mexico City

 Day of the Dead is one of the most culturally significant events in Mexico City.
-Being a virtually impressive event, it’s a national holiday celebrated between October 31st and November 2nd every year.
+Being a virtually impressive event, it’s a national holiday.
+Celebrated between October 31st and November 2nd every year.

 During this festival, all family members and friends gather together to remember those who have died.
 To give homage to the dead, many visit cemeteries, decorate the graves and spend time there.
 In some homes, people make elaborately decorated altars (also known as ofrendas) to welcome the spirits.
 Other burn candles at the graves, offer sugar skulls, marigolds, their favourite foods and beverages as well as stay at the graves for the whole night.

-To be a part of event, avail flight to Mexico City booking service and book Mexico City hotels well in advance.
+To be a part of the event, avail flight to Mexico City booking service and book Mexico City hotels well in advance.
 Just watch how the city shines during the festive season.